CLIENT ADVISORY: New SAMHSA Rules on Substance Use Treatment Record Disclosure Released

 - Moreover, a Part 2 program must ensure the secure copying, removal, downloading, and forwarding of patient records for the purposes of an evaluation or audit.
 This entails ensuring that the individual or entity receiving the records agrees in writing to properly disposing of patient identifying information.
 This includes sanitizing any hard copy media.
 Additionally, the individual has to agree to retain records in compliance with the applicable retention law, and comply with limitations on disclosure.

 The Final Rule left in place existing disclosure rules for substance use disorder treatment records used in civil or criminal proceedings, requiring in camera or other confidential reviews before release.
-Should you or your organization have any questions regarding implementation of this Final Rule, please contact Peter Mellette, Nathan Mortier, or Harrison Gibbs, or call Mellette PC at (757) 259-9200.
+Should you or your organization have any questions regarding implementation of this Final Rule, please contact Peter Mellette or Harrison Gibbs at Mellette PC at (757) 259-9200.

 This Client Advisory is for general educational purposes only.
 It is not intended to provide legal advice specific to any situation you may have.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.